maribsoto/Leaflet_Challenge/README.md

 ## Data Visualization using Leaflet

 The USGS was interested in building a new set of tools that allow them to visualize their earthquake data.
-Bare in mind that the dataset is updated every 5 min.
+Bear in mind that the dataset is updated every 5 min.
 Through this assisgnment I was able to display the earthquake data using Leaflet.

-These maps allows you to visualize 'All Earthquakes from the Past Week' over the light and dark street maps, as well as satellite maps.
+These maps allow you to visualize 'All Earthquakes from the Past Week' over the light and dark street maps, as well as satellite maps.
 Please go through the maps!

 ![Earthquakes_1.png](Leaflet-Step-1/Images/Earthquakes_1.png)